Menu

 Close Loading

-Some high-risk factors can increase your chances of getting very sick from COVID-19.1 That's why setting a plan now and acting fast if you do test positive is important.1,2
+High-risk factors can increase your chances of getting very sick from COVID-19.1 That's why setting a plan now and acting fast if you test positive or if you’re feeling COVID-19 symptoms is important.1

 Badge